getjavelin/javelin-mcp/examples/proxy/README.md

 ## Local MCP server with the remote tools

-Claude only presently works over stdio, and we rightly ignore stdio in favor of SSE, you will need to use a layer in between.
+Claude only presently works over stdio, need to use a layer in between.

 ![image](https://github.com/user-attachments/assets/290299fe-221b-4ee5-8ab3-3ff02c6bbab5)